School attendance and absence: the law

 If they do not, you will be contacted by your child’s school or your local ELB.
 ELBs have a duty to step in if they believe a child is not getting the education required by law, either at home or at school.

 If your child is missing school, you may be visited by a member of the Education Welfare Service (EWS).
 They will talk to you about your child’s attendance problems.

 Compulsory school age

 Those children whose birthday falls in the summer months - 2 July to 31 August, do not start school until the following September.
-This means that a child who turns 4 on the 2 July 2013 to 31 August 2014 does not start school until September 2014.

 A child continues to be of compulsory school age until they reach the age of 16.